 A social experiment that enables anyone to turn their kitchen, front stoop, or neighbourhood park into a restaurant for a maximum of 24 hours every three months, Restaurant Day seems to have captured the palettes of adventurous diners and curious urbanites in 68 countries across the world.
 It is kind of a big deal in Montreal, which is a mecca of food culture for the other 361 days anyway… But on those four days throughout the year, this foodie playground truly becomes an egalitarian paradise.

 This was my first time taking part in Restaurant Day.
 Accompanied by two food-obsessed friends, one of them a talented Israeli writer and photographer, I set out to explore restaurants-for-a-day in my area.
 Pretty much anywhere accessible by foot was a go, from 3pm until our bellies were full to bursting.
-And then I went out again at night with Greg.
+And then I went out again at night with G.

 Some of the food I tasted on Restaurant Day was exceptional.
 A deeply spiced creamy cauliflower soup with coconut cream and toasted coconut flakes stands out like a revelation.
 Another tomato, feta and apple soup garnished with avocado and shallots will surely make an appearance in my own kitchen.
 An open-faced tartine with aged goat cheese and fig jam was so good, I could have eaten twenty.
 A misnamed chocolate-nut fudge square tasted just like the best Ferrero Rocher, but not at all like its sickly sweet namesake.